-As the statutory development plan, the LDP is the main policy vehicle to influence housing in the district for 15 years.
-It is therefore appropriate that the Community Plan and Housing Investment Plan (HIP) are considered in the preparation of the LDP.
+As the statutory development plan, the LDP is the main policy vehicle to influence housing in the Borough for the next 15 years.
+It is therefore appropriate that the Community Plan and Housing Investment Plan (HIP) are considered within the preparation of the LDP.